-Emergency Situations: Any employee who believes that there is a serious threat to his/her safety or the safety of others that requires immediate attention should contact 9-911.
-The employee must also contact his/her immediate supervisor or the Human Resources at extension 356 or (860) 258-7861.
+Emergency Situations: Any employee who believes that there is a serious threat to his/her safety or the safety of others that requires immediate attention should contact 911.
+The employee must also contact his/her immediate supervisor or the Human Resources -at extension 356 or (860) 258-7861or the Managing Director of Operations at 860-257-2897.

-Please note that when 9-911 is dialed from a hard line, the local police authority will respond.
+Please note that when 911 is dialed from a hard line, the local police authority will respond.
 When dialing from a cell phone, 911 will connect you directly to the nearest State Police Troop.

 Non-Emergency Situations: any employee who feels subjected to or witnesses violent, threatening, harassing, or intimidating behavior in the workplace should immediately report the incident or statement to his/her supervisor or manager or Human Resources.